symfony-cmf/symfony-cmf-docs/cookbook/installing-cmf-sandbox.rst

 Preconditions
 -------------

-As Symfony CMF Sandbox is based on Symfony 2, you should make sure you meet the `Requirements for running Symfony2 <http://symfony.com/doc/current/reference/requirements.html>`_.
+As Symfony CMF Sandbox is based on Symfony2, you should make sure you meet the `Requirements for running Symfony2 <http://symfony.com/doc/current/reference/requirements.html>`_.
 `Git 1.6+ <http://git-scm.com/>`_, `Curl <http://curl.haxx.se/>`_ and PHP Intl are
 also needed to follow the installation steps listed below.